 -Artist: Amelia Morán

--Print on original paper of the publication "La petite illustration" from the 1930s
+-Printing on original paper of the publication "La petite illustration" of the 1930s

 -Certified and numbered

 A pencil... yes, that's right, with it you can make a lot of drawings and write.
 I was one of those who stuck my nose in the window of the art stores in which they exhibited those majestic cases full of floors of colored pencils.
 It was like a treasure, it recreated me, it filled me with emotion, with desire to have them while the rest of the children drool in the same way in the candy store...
 Those were my sweets and I still do.

 This illustration was originally made by Amelia Morán and is one of the illustrations of her story: Amelitas, story of a little girl.